RyanMcCall/zillow_ds/README.md

         * `password`
         * `host`

-* See the acquire walkthrough for details of creating a csv with the FIPS data and the zillow data.
+* See the acquire walkthrough for the code to run to create a csv with the FIPS data and the zillow data.
     * This is necessary to run `get_data()`, as it will look for the files to join together.

+### Preparation
+* `get_and_clean_data()` will run the acquire function so you only need to run this one to get the data at further stages of the pipeline.